SuperKogito/pydiogment/README.md

 :construction_worker:	 Contributing
 ============

 Contributions are welcome and encouraged.
-To learn more about how to contribute to pydiogment please refer to the [Contributing guidelines](https://github.com/SuperKogito/pydiogment/blob/master/CONTRIBUTING.md)
+To learn more about how to contribute to **Pydiogment** please refer to the [Contributing guidelines](https://github.com/SuperKogito/pydiogment/blob/master/CONTRIBUTING.md)

 :tada:	Acknowledgment and credits
 ============================